Canal Neighborhood Improvements

 At the west leg of Bellam Blvd. and Catalina Blvd., DPW staff added Stop Signs to slow vehicular traffic and increase pedestrian and bicycle safety.

 The parallel parking on the north side of Spinnaker Point Drive between Bahia Way and the crosswalk west of Portsmouth Cove were converted to angled parking by reconfiguring the roadway, narrowing the median, and realigning the sidewalk.
-The conversion resulted in 42 angled parking spaces, two of which are accessible parking spaces.
+The conversion resulted in about 40 angled parking spaces, two of which are accessible parking spaces.
 Other improvements include new curb and gutter, widened sidewalk to enhance the pedestrian experience, and streetlights to improve visibility and safety of the area.
-This project added approximately 15 new parking spaces to help alleviate the community’s need for additional parking.
-In Fall 2024 the City plans to install a clean stormwater device called a bioretention area to treat storm water and complete the sidewalk improvements.
-To learn more about the Spinnaker Point Drive parking modifications project, visit the webpage here.
+This project added approximately 14 new parking spaces to help alleviate the community’s need for additional parking.

 Sidewalk Repair and Pavement Maintenance in Canal District - Completed Fall 2023